kostapc/nashorn-demo/README.md

-# nashorn-demo
+# nashorn wrapper

-using nashorn ways demo
+set examples of how to use JavaScript as DSL